electricimp/Promise/README.md

     });
 ```

-Promises which reject with reasons will have their `onRejected` handlers called
-with that reason .
-Promises which resolve with values will have their
-`onFulfilled` handler called with that value.
-Calls to `.then` return promises,
-so a handler function (either `onFulfilled` or `onRejected) registered in
-`.then` which returns a value will pass this value on to the next `onFulfilled`
-handler in the chain, and any exceptions throw by a handler will be passed on
-tthe o the next available 'onRejected' handler.
-In this way errors can be
-"caught" and handled or thrown again, much like with `try` and `catch`.
-The
-following example if for demonstration only and is overly verbose.
+Promises which reject with reasons will have their `onRejected` handlers called with that reason .
+Promises which resolve with values will have their `onFulfilled` handler called with that value.
+Calls to `.then` return promises, so a handler function (either `onFulfilled` or `onRejected) registered in `.then` which returns a value will pass this value on to the next `onFulfilled` handler in the chain, and any exceptions throw by a handler will be passed on to the next available 'onRejected' handler.
+In this way errors can be "caught" and handled or thrown again, much like with `try` and `catch`.
+The following example if for demonstration only and is overly verbose.

 ```squirrel
 // name is a variable that _should_ contain a string, but may not